Empower your users to search your website content for keywords so that they can quickly discover relevant content.

 Note that whenever your content changes (e.g. you add a new page), you will need to re-build and re-upload the search index to Algolia.

-Alternative search providers, such as Google search, are not integrated into the search widget, but can be implemented by creating your own custom widget.
+Alternative search providers, such as Google search, are not integrated with Academic, but can be implemented by creating your own custom widget.
 For example,